Kemp-Abrams feud highlights new landscape in divided Georgia | New Country 923

 “In the hypothetical scenario that Brian Kemp becomes governor,” said NAACP activist and former congressional candidate Francys Johnson, “then he and Donald Trump will have both won because they were able to stoke the deepest darkest fears among their base.”

-Kemp has pledged to “put Georgians first” — a rhetorical cousin to Trump’s “America First.”
-He rejects any notion he could take office under a cloud that would make his job harder.
+For his part, Kemp notes “a very polarizing climate that we’ve been in.”
+But he defends his pledge to “put Georgians first” — a rhetorical cousin to Trump’s “America First” — and he rejects any notion that he could take office under a cloud that would make his job harder.

 “It was a tough election,” Kemp said as he stood in the governor’s office two days after the Nov.
 6 election, resigning as secretary of state to focus on a January transfer of power.
-He cited a “clear and convincing” election — returns showed him with 50.3 percent at the time: “I’m going to serve this whole state and move forward with the plans we have.”
+He cited a “clear and convincing” result — returns showed him with 50.3 percent at the time — and he pointed back to his multiple terms as a state senator who represented what was then a swing district: “I’m going to serve this whole state and move forward with the plans we have.”

 Undeterred, Abrams’ campaign filed a federal lawsuit Sunday asking a judge to delay the vote certification deadline by one day and make officials count any votes that were wrongly rejected.
 If successful, the suit would prevent officials from certifying county vote totals until Wednesday and could restore at least 1,095 votes that weren’t counted.
 The campaign said thousands more ballots could be affected.

-But Nina Durham, a 50-year-old Powder Springs resident said she didn’t have confidence in the results.
+Nina Durham, a 50-year-old Powder Springs resident was among a small a group of protesters outside Deal’s office last week as Kemp spoke.
+She said she didn’t have confidence in the results.
 Asked whether she could see Kemp as her governor, Durham, who is African-American, replied, “No. He hasn’t represented me as secretary of state.”

 Unofficial returns show Kemp leading by about 60,000 votes out of more than 3.9 million votes cast.
 That’s enough for a narrow majority, but Abrams asserts that enough uncounted absentee, early and provisional ballots remain to bring Kemp below a majority threshold.
 That would trigger a Dec.
 4 runoff.